 On your WordPress dashboard, go to Tools > Health Check > Status and look for a notification about a late scheduled event.
 This may give you insight into a particular issue on your site.

 The ability to schedule posts is an important feature of WordPress, and one that we rely on when managing our content calendars.
 It can be frustrating when you’ve worked hard on a post only to later realise that it didn’t publish when you wanted it to.
-Using a plugin like Scheduled Post Trigger or WP Scheduled Posts should mean that your blog posts get published as planned.
+By using a plugin like Scheduled Post Trigger or WP Scheduled Posts, you can rest assured that your blog posts get published as planned.
 I hope this post has helped!

 Get your free SEO checklist